Who we are

 Even though they are run locally, NHS Foundation Trusts remain fully part of the NHS.
 As a result, their main purpose is to provide care and services to patients and service users, according to core NHS principles – free care, based on need and not ability to pay.

 Foundation Trust members and commissioners hold these Trusts to account.
-In addition, NHS primary care Trusts and NHS Improvement (the independent regulator of NHS Foundation Trusts) also hold Foundation Trusts to account.
+In addition, NHS England (the independent regulator of NHS Foundation Trusts) and Integrated Care Boards established in 2023 also have regulatory responsibilities for Provider organisations within their footprint.
+CNTW fall within the North East and North Cumbria Integrated Care System.

 What is an Integrated Care System?

 Now, more than ever before, health and care services need to work together to deliver the right care, at the right time and in the best place.
-The NHS Long Term Plan, published 7 January 2019, makes it clear that integrated care systems (ICS) are central to bringing together local organisations, to redesign care and improve health.
+The NHS Long Term Plan, makes it clear that integrated care systems (ICS) are central to bringing together local organisations, to redesign care and improve health.

 Creating an ICS for the north east and north Cumbria is not about developing a new organisation or structure.
 It’s about looking at ways of working differently for the benefit of all patients and staff.
 An integrated care system will bring together health and social care organisations to agree joint priorities and decide how best to deliver efficient services where there is a common need or opportunity.
 By collaborating and making best use of combined resources, including technology, data, money and our workforce, we have a shared focus on improving the health and wellbeing of people in all communities.